4 ways to get a ringtone for your iPhone

 Ringtone apps on iPhone

-Besides apps, you can also find excellent ringtones on several free and paid websites.
-For example, Bensound has a nice collection of copyright-free songs and tones you can use as your iPhone ringtone.
-However, once again, due to iOS restrictions, you can add these downloaded ringtones to your iPhone only using iTunes or Finder on a computer or the Garageband app on the iPhone.
+In addition to these apps, you can also find excellent ringtones on several free and paid websites.
+For instance, Bensound has a nice collection of copyright-free songs and tones you can use as your iPhone ringtone.
+However, once again, because of iOS restrictions, you can add these downloaded ringtones to your iPhone only using Finder or iTunes on a computer or the Garageband app on the iPhone.

-You can pay and get great sounding ringtones directly from Apple.
+You can pay and get awesome ringtones directly from Apple.

 If you want free ringtones, you will have to use a song you own (bought or downloaded from anywhere) and use a Mac, PC, or Apple’s iOS Garageband app to create a ringtone out of it and set it on your iPhone.